1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

 ## Thermistor & Cartridge Heater
-The *thermistor* which is used is a capsuled NTC 100k (probably "3950").
+The *thermistor* which is used is a capsuled NTC 100k.
 The diameter is 3mm, the length should be minimum 6mm as that is the depth of the hole in the heater block and the length of the wire is about 150cm.
-You should be able to use a compatible item from the aftermarket which fits a V5/V6 heater block, e.g. an ATC Semitec 104GT-2.
+Based on the setting of the firmware it's an ATC Semitec 104GT-2/104NT-4-R025H42G (4.7k pullup).
+You should be able to find and use a compatible item from the aftermarket (which I successfully did - you just have to pay attention to the wire length actually).
 The following picture shows the thermistor from the aftermarket I used and the specific plug which is necessary to fit in the belonging socket at the mainboard.

 ![Thermistor and plug](../assets/images/head_plug-therm_web.jpg)